elmazzun/tshooters/README.md

 # Say you want to get vmstat for Ubuntu 22.04
-$ docker run -it --rm tshooters:ubuntu-22-04 bash
+$ docker run -it --rm tshooters:ubuntu-22-04 bash root@c3be227cc0ec:/binaries$ ls -lah vmstat
-# Once inside, you may see that a statically compiled binary is bigger than a
-# few kilobytes, since it has everything it needs
-root@c3be227cc0ec:/binaries$ ls -lah vmstat
 -rwxr-xr-x 1 root root 1.9M Jan  5 14:06 vmstat